Vishwaroop07/questionnaire-app/README.md

-# Quiz App
+# React Quiz Application

-This is a simple quiz application built using **React**, which fetches multiple-choice questions from the Open Trivia Database API and allows users to answer them within a limited time frame.
-After completion, users can see their score and restart the quiz.
+This is a simple quiz application built using **React**.
+The quiz displays multiple-choice questions and provides a timer for answering each question.
+After submitting an answer, the user can see whether the answer was correct or incorrect, and move to the next question.
+The quiz tracks the score and displays the final results at the end.

 ## Features

-- Fetches dynamic quiz questions from the [Open Trivia Database](https://opentdb.com/api_config.php).
-- Time-limited quiz questions.
+- Multiple-choice quiz with hardcoded questions.
+- Timer for answering each question (60 seconds per question).
+- Immediate feedback on correct/incorrect answers.
+- Option to move to the next question after submitting an answer.
-- Displays results at the end of the quiz.
+- Final score displayed at the end of the quiz.
-- Allows users to restart the quiz after completion.
+- Responsive design for mobile and desktop screens.

 ## Prerequisites

-Before running this project, make sure you have the following installed on your system:
+Before running the project, make sure you have the following installed on your machine:

 - **Node.js**: Download and install from [here](https://nodejs.org/).
 - **npm**: This typically comes with Node.js.
-You can check if npm is installed by running the following command in your terminal:
+You can verify the installation by running the following command in your terminal:
   ```bash
   npm -v
   ```